jlyonsmith/json5/README.md

 JSON5 adds features to JSON that make it more enjoyable to use JSON for data and script files that are edited by humans.
 The `JSON5.parse` method is great when you just want to read or write JSON5 with only basic syntax error checking.
 However, this is not ideal when using JSON5 as the storage format for more complicated data as the line, type and offset information generated during the parsing of the JSON5 file is lost.
 In that sense, `JSON5.parse` only provides a check for *syntactic* validity.

 This library adds an additional parsing mode to help when doing *semantic* validity checking of the JSON5.
-Use it by making calling `JSON5.parse("...", {withNodes: true})`.
+Use it by making calling `JSON5.parse("...", {wantNodes: true})`.
 This will generate an object with nodes instead of a plain old Javascript object.

 For example, let's say you use the JSON5 format to store an array of items.
 For your data format to be valid, the items in the array must all be strings and must all be in ascending order.
 You read in a valid JSON5 file into an object and start going through the array.
 You find an entry that is out of order.
 Unfortunately, with the basic `JSON5.parse` method you can no longer tell the user what line the error occurs on because you do not have that information.